chrisred/az-automation-gui-example/README.md

 The [SWA CLI](https://azure.github.io/static-web-apps-cli/docs/cli/swa) tool is used to emulate the Static Web App locally.
 This automatically uses the [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-core-tools-reference) to emulate Functions.

 * `npx swa start http://localhost:5173 --run "npm run dev" --api-location api` runs the SWA directly from the Vite development server (Vite uses port `5173` by default).
-Use this to allow the Vue.js hot reload feature to work.
+Use this to get the Vue.js hot reload feature to work.
 * `npx swa build az-automation-gui` builds/bundles all the source files.
 * `npx swa start ./dist --api-location api` starts the SWA emulator using the bundled files in `./dist`.
 * Ensure the Python "venv" is active when running the emulator so the correct python version and packages are available.

-The emulated SWA site will be available at `http://localhost:4280`.
+With either method the emulated SWA site will be available at `http://localhost:4280`.

 ### Test Data